Lemoncode/github-actions-playground/01-setup-ci/readme.md

 git push
 ```

 Now if we move to GitHub web site, we will find a message to create a new pull request.
 Let's click on `Compare & pull request`.
-Lets click on
+Now click on `Create pull request`.